Keeper-Security/Commander/README.md

 **Basic Vault Commands**

 _Note:_ Some commands accept record or shared folder UID parameter.
 UID values may start with dash character (**-**) that is interpreted by command parser as an option.
-To pass a parameter starting with dash separate this parameter with two dashes (**--**). `rmdir -- -Gd9l4daPw-fMd`
+To pass a parameter starting with dash separate this parameter with two dashes (**--**).
+For example: `rmdir -- -Gd9l4daPw-fMd`

 * ```login``` Login to Keeper

 * ```whoami``` Information about logged in user